 Planning will also include periodic (annual or bi-annual) statewide E&D meeting to share information and best practices, address issues that affect all regions.

-VTrans Public Transit and Planning staff in cooperation with RPCs transit providers
+VTrans Public Transit and Planning staff in cooperation with RPCs, VPTA, transit providers and partner organizations.

 Technology and Raising Public Awareness

-echnology improvements for transit
+Continue to support technology improvements for transit

 VTrans Planning and Public Transit staff in partnership with transit operators